MycoMatics/eNano/README.md

    - Join OTU table with taxonomy table
    - Vsearch creates a match_list which can be used in LULU for curating OTU table

-4. **lulu curation of OTU table**: This step uses output from step 3 to curate the OTU table running the lulu algorithm as implemented in mumu.
-The results are outputted in the main folder.
-The steps include:
-   - runs mumu using otu-table and match list
-   - join curated otu-table with taxonomy table

-5) **aggregation at species-level** uses OTU table from step 3 and if present LULU table from step 4 to aggregate OTUs at species-level - outputted in the main folder.
+4) **aggregation at species-level** uses OTU table from step 3 to aggregate OTUs at species-level - outputted in the main folder.
     - runs python
-        + takes OTU_TAX table and if present OTU_LULU table
+        + takes OTU_TAX table
         + filters on sintax confindence and abundance ° singletons need 0.95 confidence for retention ° multitons need 0.80 confidence for retention